 Entire Term – This allows you to convert your policy at any time during the policy term (BEFORE expiration).

-Period of Time – This allows you to convert your policy for a certain period of time – say, the first five years of the policy term.
+Period – This allows you to convert your policy for a certain period – say, the first five years of the policy term.

 Specific Age – This allows you to convert your policy up until a specific age, typically age 70.